-Prolonged pregnancy (also known as post-term or post-dates pregnancy) is used to refer to the 5-10% of pregnancies which persist up to and beyond 42 weeks gestation.
+Prolonged pregnancy (also known as post-term) is used to refer to the 5-10% of pregnancies which persist up to and beyond 42 weeks gestation.

 In this article, we shall look at the risk factors, management and complications of a prolonged pregnancy.